 - Degradation of the septum nasi, or cartilage between the nostrils

 - Elevated stroke risk and/or sudden cardiac death

 - Reduced appetite/malnutrition/extreme weight loss

-Cognitive/Psychological Side Effects of Cocaine Abuse
+Psychological Effects of Cocaine Use

 Cognitive effects of cocaine addiction are often evident before physical signs emerge.
 Someone using cocaine regularly may present the following:

 - Paranoid thoughts/delusions (cocaine addicts may be diagnosed with paranoid schizophrenia if their drug addiction is unknown to a healthcare professional)

 - Visual/auditory hallucinations due to excess dopamine in the brain

 - Severe insomnia (it is not unusual for cocaine addicts to remain awake for several days)

 While high on cocaine, addicts may also resemble people in the “manic” phase of their bipolar disorder.
 Cocaine abusers often become gambling addicts as a result of their compulsive, pleasure-seeking behaviors, especially when they are desperate for money to buy cocaine.